AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Infer a Table Schema
 --------------------

-An Aito table schema describes how the table should be constructed and internally processed.
+An Aito table schema describes how the table should be constructed and processed internally.
 You can read more about the Aito schema `here <https://aito.ai/docs/articles/defining-a-database-schema/>`__

 The Aito Python SDK includes a :ref:`apiSchemaHandler` that can infer an Aito table schema from a `Pandas DataFrame`_.
-The example below assume that you already have a DataFrame named :ref:`reddit_df DataFrame<Load a Data File to Pandas DataFrame>`.
+The example below assumes that you already have a DataFrame named :ref:`reddit_df DataFrame<Load a Data File to Pandas DataFrame>`.

 .. code:: python